giantswarm/docs/src/content/guides/deploying-istio/index.md

 $ kubectl get svc istio-ingressgateway -n istio-system -o jsonpath="{.status.loadBalancer.ingress[0].ip}"
 ```

-And it will return the URL which the deployed app should reply to.
-Same as AWS, the wildcard `*` set as the hostname in the virtual service will send all traffic from `/healthz` path to the liveness service.
+And it will return the URL which the deployed app should reply to.As we have set wildcard `*` in the hostname of the virtual service all `/healthz` traffic will be forwarded to the service..

 Running this curl command should give you a `200` response.